What is Malware & Why Is It So Dangerous?

 Types of Malware Attacks

-It is important to not only learn what is malware, but also to learn different types of malware to fully secure yourself on the internet.
+It is important to not only learn the different types of malware, but also the strategies that hackers use to get them on your devices.
 Some of the most common types of malware attacks are:

 Malvertising should not be confused with adware which is less harmful and simply displays ads in your browser or on your PC.